 Reasons for Password Protecting WordPress sites

-There are a number of reasons why you may choose to hide some pieces of content on your blog/site.
+There are a couple of reasons why you may choose to hide some content on your blog/site.
 For instance:

-- When the site is yet to be completed or is in maintenance mode
+- When your site is under construction or in maintenance mode

 - You are yet to obtain patent rights for the ideas shared on the site